 On satisfactory completion of the checks, consignments will be released for free circulation into Great Britain.

 The completed CoI will be verified and endorsed.
 Port Health will return the original CoI signed and stamped to the company indicated on the pre-notification form.
 If a PDF COI was submitted Port Health will return an endorsed PDF COI via email to the company paying the charges.

-The signed CoI may then be used as evidence that the checks have been satisfactorily completed.
+The Port Health endorsed CoI may then be used as evidence that the checks have been satisfactorily completed.

-Products failing to satisfy organic import conditions may be re-exported to a country outside of Great Britain or relabelled under the supervision of Trading Standards and under notice to remove all organic references.
+Products failing to satisfy organic import conditions may be re-exported to a country outside of Great Britain or relabeled under the supervision of Trading Standards and under notice to remove all organic references, or destroyed.